 - Use a PIN with your wireless provider: many major wireless providers like Verizon and AT&T now require a separate PIN that must be used when you contact their support team and request changes to your account.
 Other providers may offer this service as an optional feature; if they do, you should opt in.

 - Don’t use SMS for 2FA: the easiest way for SIM swap scams to work is if you receive authentication codes via SMS (text message).
 For accounts that allow it, you should consider using an app (like Google Authenticator) or a secure authentication key (like Yubikey or Google Titan).
 These authentication tools don’t rely on SMS and aren’t vulnerable to SIM swapping.

 - Watch your accounts: keep a close eye on all your accounts, especially your bank accounts and credit cards.
 Inaccurate or erroneous information landing on your credit report could be a sign of identity theft, and you’ll want to respond as quickly as possible to prevent further damage.
-Credit monitoring and Identity theft services can help.
+Credit and Identity theft monitoring services can help.
 Regularly checking your credit report can help alert you to suspicious activity.